Jodosoft/Libraries/README.md

     </td>
   </tr>
   <tr>
-    <td>Builds</td>
+    <td>Releases</td>
     <td>
-      <p>Builds of these projects are available as NuGet packages on <a href="https://www.nuget.org/packages?q=Jodo.">NuGet.org</a> (for instructions see: <a href="https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio">"Quickstart: Install and use a package"</a>).</p>
+      <p>Builds of this project are available as NuGet packages on <a href="https://www.nuget.org/packages?q=Jodo.">NuGet.org</a> (for instructions see: <a href="https://docs.microsoft.com/en-us/nuget/quickstart/install-and-use-a-package-in-visual-studio">"Quickstart: Install and use a package"</a>).</p>
-      <p>Alternatively, the projects can be built from the source code in this repository using <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio Community Edition</a> with the appropriate <a href="https://dotnet.microsoft.com/en-us/download/visual-studio-sdks">.NET SDKs</a>.</p>
+      <p>Alternatively, the project can be built from the source code in this repository using <a href="https://visualstudio.microsoft.com/vs/community/">Visual Studio Community Edition</a> with the appropriate <a href="https://dotnet.microsoft.com/en-us/download/visual-studio-sdks">.NET SDKs</a>.</p>
       <p><a href="https://www.nuget.org/packages?q=Jodo."><img alt="Nuget (with prereleases)" src="https://img.shields.io/nuget/vpre/Jodo.Primitives?label=version&style=flat-square&color=005784&logo=nuget&no-cache"></a></p>
     </td>
   </tr>